 6.6.5.5.1 Energy Storage Resource Base Point Deviation Charge for Under Performance

-(1) ERCOT shall charge a QSE for an ESR a Base Point Deviation Charge for under-performance if the difference of the aggregate telemetered generation and aggregate telemetered consumption is below the following tolerance.
-The tolerance is the lesser of:
+(1) ERCOT shall charge a QSE for an ESR a Base Point Deviation Charge for under-performance if the telemetered generation or consumption is below the specified tolerances.

-(a) 3% of the Adjusted Aggregated Base Point for the ESR in the Settlement Interval; or
+(2) The tolerance is the lesser of 3% of the Adjusted Aggregated Base Point (AABP) for the ESR in the Settlement Interval, or three MW below the AABP for the ESR in the Settlement Interval, if the Resource meets the following conditions:

+(a) The ESR is not a DC-Coupled Resource; or

-(b) Three MW below the Adjusted Aggregated Base Point for the ESR in the Settlement Interval.
+(b) The ESR is DC-Coupled Resource and meets the conditions to be treated in the same manner as an ESR as specified in paragraph (1) of Section 3.8.7, DC-Coupled Resources, anytime during the Settlement Interval.

-(2) The deviation penalty for under-performance for each Resource that is part of an ESR will be determined for the ESR and evenly allocated and charged to each Resource within that ESR as follows:
+(3) The deviation charge for under-performance for each QSE for each ESR at each Resource Node Settlement Point will be calculated as follows:

 BPDAMT q, r, p, i = (-1) * Min (PR4, RTSPP p, i) * Min (1, KP2) * UPESR q, r, p, i